-We have audited the financial statements of parent company Etalon Group PLC (the "Company"), which are presented in pages 14 to 41 and comprise the statement of financial position as at 31 December 2019 and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of parent company Etalon Group PLC (the "Company"), which are presented in pages 14 to 38 and comprise the statement of financial position as at 31 December 2020 and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the parent company Etalon Group PLC as at 31 December 2019, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the parent company Etalon Group PLC as at 31 December 2020, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.